crossplane/docs/content/master/getting-started/provider-aws-part-2.md

 ### Define a kind

 The API group is a logical collection of related APIs.
-Within a group are individual kinds representing different resources.
+In a group are individual kinds representing different resources.

 For example a `database` group may have a `Relational` and `NoSQL` kinds.